nikrays/zapret2/docs/manual.en.md

 ### Dissection and reconstruction

 Dissection is the process of obtaining a structured representation of a raw IP packet.
-Reconstruction is the reverse process—generating a raw IP packet from a dissect.
+Reconstruction is the reverse process-generating a raw IP packet from a dissect.

 #### dissect